senam86/fs11-mvp/README.md

 # fs11-mvp

-This app seeks to connect african expats together.
+This app seeks to connect expats together.
 It is a community app that will be used to share insights of places already visited to give an idea of their expat experience.

 The app currently has 2 pages :